 - Yield Analysis The Valuation Team generally determines the fair value of our debt investments for which we do not have the ability to effectuate a sale of the applicable portfolio company using the yield analysis, which includes a DCF calculation and assumptions that the Valuation Team believes market participants would use, including, estimated remaining life, current market yield, current leverage, and interest rate spreads.
 This technique develops a modified discount rate that incorporates risk premiums including, among other things, increased probability of default, increased loss upon default and increased liquidity risk.
 Generally, the Valuation Team uses the yield analysis to corroborate both estimates of value provided by ICE and market quotes. - Market Quotes For our investments for which a limited market exists, we generally base fair value on readily available and reliable market quotations which are corroborated by the Valuation Team (generally by using the yield analysis explained above).
 In addition, the Valuation Team assesses trading activity for similar investments and evaluates variances in quotations and other market insights to determine if any available quoted prices are reliable.
 Typically, the Valuation Team uses the lower indicative bid price ("IBP") in the bid-to-ask price range obtained from the respective originating syndication agent's trading desk on or near the valuation date.
 The Valuation Team may take further steps to consider additional information to validate that price in accordance with the Policy.
 For securities that are publicly traded, we generally base fair value on the closing market price of the securities we hold as of the reporting date.
-For restricted securities that are publicly traded, we generally base fair value on the closing market price of the securities we hold as of the reporting date less a discount for the restriction, which includes consideration of the nature and term to expiration of the restriction. - Investments in Funds For equity investments in other funds for which we cannot effectuate a sale of the fund, the Valuation Team generally determines the fair value of our uninvested capital at par value and of our invested capital at the Net Asset Value ("NAV") provided by the fund.
+For restricted securities that are publicly traded, we use fair value on the closing market price of the securities we hold as of the reporting date less a discount for the restriction, which includes consideration of the nature and term to expiration of the restriction. - Investments in Funds For equity investments in other funds for which we cannot effectuate a sale of the fund, the Valuation Team generally determines the fair value of our invested capital at the Net Asset Value ("NAV") provided by the fund.
+Any invested capital that is not yet reflected in the NAV provided by the fund is valued at par value.
 The Valuation Team may also determine fair value of our investments in other investment funds based on the capital accounts of the underlying entity.